About

-This is Diana’s second career.
+Being a couples therapist is Diana’s second career.
 Previously, she worked in management consulting for 20 years in New York City.
-Her hobbies include easy cooking, knitting, and tending to a handful of indoor plants.
-Her favorite food is coffee.
+Her hobbies include easy cooking, coffee, and tending to a handful of indoor plants.
+She is divorced and in a committed non-married partnership.

 Education and Training